Justice Process - Bail

 When will the judge keep someone in jail?

 - If the accused is a danger to any victim or witness to the offence

-- Or if the accused might not show up for court.
+- If the accused might not show up for court

 What happens if the accused is released?